nealcaren/a-century-of-negro-migration/chapters/chapter-11-index.md

 Clay, Henry: [a colonizationist](chapter-04.md#henry-clay-colonization)

-Code for indentured servants in West, note,
+Code for indentured servants in West: [note,](chapter-01.md#code-for-indentured-servants-note)

 Coffin, Levi: [comment on the condition of the refugees,](chapter-06.md#levi-coffin-conditions)